 Clean Water Partnership awarded $3.45 million in low-interest loans to four local partners to reduce pollution by upgrading septic systems and implementing best management practices in their watersheds.

-Clean Water Partnership grant funding suspended
+Clean Water Partnership grants

 Targeting nonpoint sources.
 The CWP and Section 319 programs address nonpoint sources of pollution, which may come from agricultural fields, storm sewers, construction sites, animal feedlots, paved surfaces, failing septic systems and over-fertilized lawns.
 When taken together, these sources contribute huge quantities of phosphorus, bacteria, sediments, nitrates and other pollutants to the environment.
 They also represent the largest combined threat (an estimated 86%) of the state's water pollution.